The Sellaronda ski circuit guide

 Anti-clockwise (green) - commonly recognised as slightly easier overall if you want fewer steep sections.

-How long does it take and when to start?
+How long do the routes take and what time to start?

 The whole route is about 44 km and can take 4–6 hours at a steady pace.
 Expect it to take longer if you stop for photos, a long lunch or encounter queues.
 Set off early to give yourself plenty of time, by 9–10am at the latest so you can complete the circuit and still have time to get back to your base.